becarpenter/book6/6. Management and Operations/Multihoming.md

 the problems in achieving MHMP using multiple address prefixes.
 This section discusses practical techniques for site multihoming.

+Domestic or small office installations are out of scope for this topic.
+They will rarely be connected permanently to more than one ISP, and therefore cannot expect smooth failover.

 Note that the term "multihoming" is sometimes used to describe a configuration _inside_ a site network where a node is connected to more than one internal router to provide redundancy.
 That complicates site